detvdl/newsa.gent/content/posts/taming-eshell-with-shackle-el-popper-&-el-patch.md

 That's a very tame and relatable example, but there are some packages that have much more... _intrusive_ behaviour. <br/>

-Eshell, for example, just takes over whatever window you are currently in.
-That's not very friendly, nor is it preferable for an ephemeral shell, which you don't **always** want on-screen. <br/>
+**Eshell**, for example, just takes over whatever window you are currently in.
+Entirely. <br/>
+That's not very friendly, nor is it especially useful for a shell, which you most likely want: <br/>

+-   In a separate window, to monitor certain running processes <br/>
+-   In a hidden buffer, within a key-chord's reach, to execute a quick command or 2 <br/>

 Looking into packages to manage this type of buffer and window more carefully lead me to the [popper](https://github.com/karthink/popper) package. <br/>